$49 – $229

 Cost per mg CBD:

-It isn’t just the pain or bowel urgency — it interferes with all aspects of your life — from missing work to embarrassing scenarios that can be difficult to predict.
+It isn’t just the pain or bowel urgency — it interferes with all aspects of your life.
+IBD can cause you to miss work and social events when symptoms flare-up.

 A compound found in the hemp plant called cannabidiol — or CBD for short — has been shown to offer benefits towards some of the negative symptoms of inflammatory bowel diseases.